ratbag98/PySquaredle/README.md

 the list you provided.

 Note: the word list I'm using is hefty, but it still omits some valid words.
-I'll endeavour to update it.
+I'll endeavor to update it.
 If you've got a better word list you can substitute it.
 You should trim short words from it (only include four letters and more).
 I
 used: